akka/akka/akka-docs/rst/java/lambda-persistence.rst

 ============

 * *Processor*: A processor is a persistent, stateful actor.
-Messages sent to a processor are written to a journal before its ``receive`` method is called.
+Messages sent to a processor are written to a journal before its behavior is called.
 When a processor is started or restarted, journaled messages are replayed to that processor, so that it can recover internal state from these messages.

 * *View*: A view is a persistent, stateful actor that receives journaled messages that have been written by another